 The scheme does not fall within any Air Quality Management Areas (AQMA) (Air Quality Scotland).
-The nearest air quality monitoring site to the scheme is located in Inverness, approximately 48km north of the scheme, which records local concentrations of Nitric oxide (NO), Nitrogen dioxide (NO2) and Particulate Matter (PM{2.5} and PM10).
-The levels at the time of the search were recorded as low (Air Quality Scotland).
-Pollution levels in the general vicinity of works are anticipated to be lower than those at the monitoring station in Inverness due to the remote nature of the scheme location.
+The nearest air quality monitoring site to the scheme is located in Inverness, approximately 27km northwest of the scheme, which records local concentrations of Nitric oxide (NO), Nitrogen dioxide (NO2) and Particulate Matter (PM2.5 and PM10).
+The level of air pollutants at the time of the search were recorded as low (Air Quality Scotland).
+Air pollution levels in the general vicinity of works are anticipated to be lower than those at the monitoring station in Inverness due to the remote nature of the scheme location.